What are access arrangements?

 These may be necessary in circumstances where students are experiencing long or short term conditions or regarded as disabled in terms of the Equality Act 2010.
 Reasonable adjustments may include:

-- use of a computer;
+- use of a scribe or reader;

 How do I apply?

 Applications for access arrangements must be provided on the Application Form for Access Arrangements, or the Application form for access arrangements for the UK Practice Module and OPAT exams and submitted to the Assessment team (firstname.lastname@example.org).
 Applications should be submitted with relevant and up-to-date supporting documentation in English.
 Where evidence is not in English, a verified translation must be provided.

 As there is now an additional 5 minute download time for exams, will I be granted additional extra time?

 As 5 minutes have been added to the examination length, students will be granted additional extra time for the total length of the examination, this includes the additional 5 minutes.